 - 1/2 tsp salt

-- 3/4 cup nut milk (*I prefer almond milk)
+- 3/4 cup plant-based milk (*I prefer almond or oat milk)

 - 2/3 cup organic sugar

-- 3 Tbsp oil (*I prefer coconut or avocado oil)
+- 3 Tbsp liquid oil (*I prefer olive or avocado oil, but melted coconut oil also works)

 - 1/2 cup vegan butter